giudag/test_files_edition/README.md

 DESCRIPTION OF THE ENCODING MODEL

-The annotation model that I adopted after these trials is a stand-off markup.
-A stand-off markup is kept separate from the text and in my case it is found in the file DAL-main.
-The encoding is based on the following TEI elements and attributes:
+ <p>The annotation model that I adopted is a stand-off markup.
+A stand-off markup is kept
+               separate from the text and in my case it is found here, in the DAL-main file.
+Each transcription is stored in its own separate file.</p>

-In the files with the texts:

-<pb/> to indicate the beginning of a new manuscript folium or, in the case of S, of a new page of the print edition, accompanied, in alphabetical order, by:
-@facs for linking to the facsimile of the folium/page
-@n for the folium/page number
-@xml:id for the unique identification of text and folium/page

-<div> for the laisses, with:
-@n for numbering
-@type to specify that the portion of text embedded in <div> is a laisse or a paragraph for B
-@xml:id for the unique identification of witness, unit of lines (i.e. a <div>), and number of the laisse/paragraph

-<l> for each verse line, with the addition of:
-@n for numbering
-@xml:id for the unique identification of witness, unit (i.e. a <l>), and line number

-<anchor/> to delimit the beginning and end of a textual unit, alongside:
+            <p>The laisses are embedded in "div" elements.</p>
+            <p>Textual units are delimited by "anchor" elements alongside "xml:id" for the unique
-@xml:id for the unique identification of the textual unit, in which I indicate the witness, a short name for the unit, and whether it is the start or the end of the textual unit
+               identification of the textual unit, in which I indicate the witness, a short name for the unit, and whether it is the start or the end of the textual unit.</p>

-<gap/> for lacunae in the text, according to the editions I used, and to indicate the end of the common nucleus, with:
-@ana to clarify the type of gap
-@extent for the lacuna caused by the loss of S’s bifolium
-@reason to explain the presence of the gap
-@resp to indicate the people responsible for the choice and/or the annotation
-@quantity for the number of missing units in S
-@unit for the measurement of the gap in S

-In the stand-off file:

-<spanGrp> to group together a series of <span> elements, accompanied by:
-@xml:id to specify what kind of items the group of <span> elements contains

-<span> to define the portion of text I associated with a textual unit, specified by:
+            <p>In the stand-off file I used "span" to define the portion of text I associated with a
-@ana to point to a sample of notes containing the critical commentary on the characteristics of the textual units (4.2.3.2)
-@corresp for linking the textual unit under observation to the same units, when present, in the other texts
-@from and @to to refer back to the start and end of a unit, defined by the @xml:ids inside the <anchor> elements
-@type to specify whether the unit is a main unit or a sub-unit
-@xml:id to identify the witness that contains the unit and the name of the unit’s name

-Since <span> can contain itself, I used a nested hierarchy of <span> elements to include sub-units inside an episode, i.e. in the main <span>.
-The embedded <span> elements are accompanied by the same attributes previously mentioned for the main ones.
+               textual unit, specified by "ana" to point to a sample of notes containing the critical commentary on the characteristics of the textual units, "corresp" for linking the textual unit under observation to the same units, when present, in the other texts, "from" and "to" to refer back to the start and end of a unit defined by the "xml:ids" inside the "anchor" elements, "type" to specify whether the unit is a main unit or a sub-unit, "xml:id" to identify the witness that contains the unit and the name of the unit.
+Since "span" can contain itself, I used a nested hierarchy of "span" elements to include sub-units inside an episode, i.e., in the main "span".</p>
+            <p>The "anchor" elements can be viewed as pins that fix a specific point in the text to
+               which an identifier is assigned.
+It is an extremely neutral and flexible element which is not limited by literary genre nor the TEI hierarchy.
+A drawback, however, is that it is a self-closing element, which makes it hard to process it by XML parser, especially if it is used to delimit the beginning and the end of a portion of the text.</p>
+            <p>The stand-off file was prepared to store information related to the textual units and
+               their relationships separately, as opposed to in-line markup.
+The files containing the normalized transcriptions from the editions are thus more manageable because they contain only structural markup.
+Moreover, the problem of hierarchical constraints is solved with this method.
+Additionally, it gave me the possibility to take advantage of the fact that the element "span" contains a comment on the portion of text it is associated with to add a brief description of the textual units without cluttering the text files with information.